 Please see our General FAQ page for many more frequently asked questions and answers!

 Aside from the trip cost, what are the additional expenses for this trip?

 Apogee’s tuition costs include all meals, accommodation, and activity fees.
 The most significant additional expenses on our Montana Service Adventure will include travel to Bozeman and from Whitefish (both are in Montana), a sleeping bag and sleeping pad, a bike helmet, and bike and pannier rentals, as needed.

 Does my child need to bring his or her own bike for this trip?

 No – we offer rental bikes (as well as panniers) for an additional fee.
-However, if your child already has a bike that is appropriate for this trip, they are welcome to bring it.
+In 2016, the cost of a hybrid rental bicycle for the three week trip is $300.
+Waterproof rental panniers are available for $75 for the three weeks.
+If your child already has a bike that is appropriate for this trip, they are welcome to bring it.
 Students using their own bikes in Montana will ship their bikes ahead of time to our bicycle outfitter who will build it up before the trip.
-Apogee will ship the bike back to the student at the end of the trip.
-We will provide detailed bike shipment information with our trip materials.
+Apogee will box ship the bike back (at Apogee’s expense) to the student’s family at the end of the trip.
+We will provide detailed bike shipment information with our trip materials in May or June.

 My child is new to cycle touring and has never ridden with loaded panniers.
 Can my child participate without previous experience?

 Absolutely.
 Apogee’s trips are designed around the concept of “achievable challenge” – anyone who has a strong desire to challenge themselves and possesses a basic to moderate level of physical fitness is already well-prepared.
 Upon your child’s enrollment, we will send you a suggested training schedule that we highly recommend your child completes prior to his/her trip.
 Training beforehand (especially with panniers and weight) will make your child’s trip much more enjoyable.